Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/13-aie-performance-analysis/aie_execution_measurement.md

     ```

     The event API can be applied in AI Engine simulator, hardware emulation, and hardware flows.

+    There're equivalent XRT event APIs for profiling in hardare and hardware emulation flows.
+The code can be found in `sw/host.cpp`.

 3. The performance result can also be found in the AI Engine simulator profile report.
 Add the `--profile` option to `aiesimulator`, open Vitis Analyzer, and open the **Profile** view.
 The profile result can be viewed as shown in the following figure: